November 30th

 Meaning of the subhAShita:

-The word 'gu' stands for darkness; the word 'ru' stands for the removal of that (darkness).
+The syllable 'gu' stands for darkness; the syllable 'ru' stands for removal of that (darkness).
 Due to the removal of darkness, (he) is called a 'guru' (teacher).

 Commentary:

-A teacher is not only the person at school who officially teaches others to read and write.
-Any person who gives insight into life essentials acquires the position of a 'guru'.
 Ignorance is considered as 'darkness'.
 Knowledge, on the contrary, is regarded as light.
 Just as there can't be darkness where there is light, there can't be ignorance where there is knowledge.
-Any person who helps to eradicate darkness will be termed a 'guru'.
-We will have multiple gurus along our different paths of life.
+The person who helps eradicate the darkness regarding our own true nature will be termed a 'guru'.

 There is not a thing in this world that can match what we receive from a guru.
-A guru is someone that each and every one of us is highly indebted to.
+A guru is someone to whom each and every one of us is highly indebted.

 Revere Gurus always!